anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 -->

-The only message exchange REQUIRED is for the actual certificate request and response.
+The only message exchange REQUIRED is for the actual certification request and response.
 Further message exchanges MAY be performed as needed.

 Note: